vryy/4C/CONTRIBUTING.md

 When these conditions are met, the merge can be triggered using the "Merge" button on the merge request page on GitLab.
-It is good practice that the MR author triggers the merge, since he/she is in the best position to decide, whether he/she wants to merge right now or maybe wants to include more changes in this MR.
+It is good practice that the MR author triggers the merge, since they are in the best position to decide, whether they want to merge right now or want to include more changes in this MR.

 > Yet, basically every @baci/baci_developers can press the "Merge" button.